United States · tool

 Scrapple

-A breakfast meat made from pork scraps and trimmings, mixed with cornmeal or buckwheat flour, and spices, then formed into a loaf and sliced and fried.
-It has a unique, savory flavor and firm texture.
+A regional breakfast meat made from pork scraps and trimmings, mixed with cornmeal or flour and spices, then formed into a loaf and sliced for frying.
+It has a unique, savory flavor and a firm texture.

 Where locals eat — best neighborhoods